Gaurang-Belekar/Arduino-Proteus-Files/README.md

 C:/ProgramData(or Programs(x86))/Proteus 8 Professtional/LIBRARY
  ---

- Then just paste those file(.jdx and .library) in it.
+ Then just paste those file(.idx and .library) in it.
   ---

   It includes the following Arduinos :